Brenen’s Coffee & Cafe

 Rounding out Court Street’s wide variety of food options, Brenen’s Coffee is a quaint and pleasant little shop serving healthy sandwiches and drinks in a quiet location far from most of the street’s rowdier bars.
 Though it does not tend to stay open into the late hours of the night, it is a very popular day spot for groups of students to sit and socialize over a meal.
 The coffee is just one of Brenen’s many attractions.

-I tried a cup of the coffee and it’s a very basic blend.
+- Coffee: I tried a cup of the coffee and it’s a very basic blend.
 It’s not inspired but it’s good coffee.
 It is a slightly stronger than your average coffee shop, and it has a very good basic taste, so I definitely feel it’s worth the money you pay for it.
-I wouldn’t come here every morning since it’s a little pricey, but it’s worth a weekly trip or so.

 Service was good too.
 The shop has a walk-up counter where you place your order so there isn’t service per se, but I was impressed that the second time I walked up to the counter, the attendant remembered me and asked what I thought of my first item.
 The workers seemed to be a slightly older bunch of students — maybe grad students but definitely not freshmen.
 I was definitely satisfied with the level of attention I got.

 - Brenen’s sandwiches are very good and often substantial.
 Expect them to fill you up, whether you want a light meal or a heavier dose of cold cuts.

 - Don’t immediately go for chips as a side just because they’re easy.
 If you want something healthier to eat, the yogurt and cole slaw alternatives are delicious.

 - Smoothies here are some of the best in town.
 They’re practically an attraction of their own.